Police cite Crouse’s Café for violating mandate

 The state health department on Dec.
 22 ordered Crouse’s restaurants in Indiana and Shelocta, along with 38 others across the state, to close following inspections the preceding week in response to complaints about COVID-19-related violations.

 A sign posted on the doors of Crouse’s Philadelphia Street restaurant listed “Holiday Hours” of operation for Dec.
 19 through 24, Dec.
-26 and 27, and for today and Sunday.
+26 and 27, as well as Saturday and Sunday.

 “Thank you for your support during this tough year,” the poster read.